| If you have read the pre-steps

 reducing the amount of cracks in the shells, and seems to

+be helpful to make the egg easier to peel.
 Place your eggs into a pot large enough to hold

 them comfortably.
 You will need to choose a good size pot